 11 and 9 billion/yr respectively.
 The overall values presented here respectively represent a 27 per cent (Imhoff) and 10 per cent (Haberl) annual loss of ESV.
-This suggests that this region of the world is in some sort of ecological deficit.
+This suggests that this region of the world is in some sort of ecological deficit^{25,26}.

 Germany also provides a striking contrast to the patterns of degradation seen in Australia.
 In Germany, the Imhoff representation shows land degradation as widespread throughout the nation, while the Haberl representation shows degradation as much more concentrated in and around the urban centers (Figure 3a.6).
-The annual value of ecosystem services from German lands is estimated to be USD 179 billion.
+The annual value of ecosystem services from German lands is estimated to be USD 179 billion2.
 Here the empirical Imhoff representation of degradation produces a much larger percentage loss in annual ecosystem service value (64 per cent or USD 114 billion) than the Haberl representation (3 per cent or USD 4.8 billion).
 Here, the degradation represented in the Imhoff representation is a result of the high levels of consumption characteristic of the population of a western European nation.
 The Haberl representation is much less extensive and severe, likely as a result of significant soil inputs and a highly regulated agricultural industry.

 Bolivia is a nation that appears to have navigated the challenges of land degradation fairly well so far.
-The annual value of ecosystem services in Bolivia was estimated at USD 1.27 trillion.
+The annual value of ecosystem services in Bolivia was estimated at USD 1.27 trillion2.
 Here, the Haberl and Imhoff representations of land degradation look much the way they did in Australia, in that the degraded areas in the population based Imhoff measure are concentrated in and around human settlements, whereas the agricultural representation derived from Haberl data is more widespread throughout the agricultural areas.
 The percentage loss of annual ESVs for Bolivia are 4 per cent (USD 53 billion) and 2 per cent (USD 21 billion) from the Imhoff and Haberl versions respectively (see Figure 3a.7).

-The aforementioned variation between these proxy measures of land degradation warrant some exploration and characterisation.
-Nations vary significantly in areal extent and human impacts which can distort interpretation of scatterplots in which a point for the small island nation of Samoa has the same influence as the point for China.
+Representations of land degradation and land cover for Germany which a point for the small island nation of Samoa has the same influence as the point for China.
 To test for a measure of consilience between these measures, authors looked at a Log - Log scatterplot of the 'effective area of degraded land' for both the Haberl and Imhoff proxy measures (Figure 3a.8).